speeeee/two-lang/DOCS.md

 ```

 Now, the pattern, `+ 1 2` can be matched, and it produces `1 + 2`.
 However, because the types need to match in the pattern, something like `+ "Hello, " "world"` does not work.

+## A small note on ordering

+Recall that two-lang is a right-associative language.
+Because of this, everything is not only read from right-to-left, but also *bottom-to-top*.
+This means that the actual applied syntax should be written, then the rules.
+This is an important idea to remember.

 This is the complete syntax of two-lang.